mikeshulman/narya/lib/util/README.md

 - [Monoid](monoid.ml): Module signatures for type-level monoids.
 - [N](n.ml): Type-level natural numbers.
 - [Fwn](fwn.ml): Type-level "forward" natural numbers.
 We call the usual ones "backward" because they are the natural lengths of backward lists, while the forward ones are the natural lengths of forward lists.
 (The difference is in which argument the definition of addition recurses on.)
+- [Nmap](nmap.ml): Intrinsically well-typed maps over `N`.
-- [No](no.ml): Type-level dyadic rationals plus ±ω, represented as surreal numbers.
+- [No](no.ml): Type-level dyadic rationals plus ±ω, represented as surreal numbers, including an intrinsically well-typed map.
+- [Word](word.ml): Type-level free monoids on an arbitrary set of generators, including an intrinsically well-typed map.

 ## Lists and vectors